-Self service kiosks and self service in general started with hopes for better time & cost-efficiency.
+Self service kiosks and self service in general was started to improve time & cost efficiency

-Letting the customer do things themselves helps with efficiency, and gives them control to get things done on their own terms.
+Letting customers do things themselves is more efficient, and gives them the control to get things done on their own terms.
 Whether the self-service be directions, information, check-in services, registration, or a purchase transaction, people just tend to prefer self-service options.

 We know that self service kiosks exist, but where did the idea of self-service even come from?

 Self-service was first introduced in the 1880’s with the invention of the “vending machine”.
 At this point, it was a small stand or contraption that offered small products like postcards, gum, and stamps.
 A customer could take a product after placing money into the kiosk.
 This was the first time a customer was able to purchase a product without the help of a vendor.
-The first catalogs were invented around this time as well.
-This gave customers the time to look over products and figure out their options to make a calculated purchasing decision.
+The first catalogs were introduced in the 1800’s.
+Catalogs gave customers the time to look over products and options to make a calculated purchasing decision.